House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 MK Morse 9” Metal Cutting Circular Saw

-The cold cut saw produces minimal sparks, heat, or burrs, while reviews suggest that the chip tray of this particular saw performs better than some of the more expensive models in our list.
-Because this is a circular saw, the design of the handle is important, and the MK Morse doesn’t disappoint with a comfortable, well designed handle that prevents user fatigue and ensures that you can keep cutting for longer.
+The cold cut saw produces minimal sparks, heat, or burrs, while customers suggest that the chip tray of this saw performs better than some of the more expensive models on our list.
+Because it is a circular saw, the design of the handle is essential, and the MK Morse doesn’t disappoint with a comfortable, well-designed handle that prevents user fatigue and ensures that you can keep cutting for longer.

 Pros